Effects of Dark Matter on $f$-mode oscillations of Neutron Stars: Introduction

 NSs are remnants of massive stars that undergo supernova explosion observable throughout the electromagnetic spectrum~\cite{oertel2017, Lattimer2021}.
 These compact objects are one the densest forms of matter known and observed in the universe.
 The density inside NSs can reach 2-10 times the nuclear saturation density ($n_0$).
 They sustain the most extreme physical conditions irreproducible in terrestrial experiments.
 This, combined with the lack of first principle calculations from the theory of strong interactions, quantum chromodynamics (QCD), makes the interior composition of NSs unknown.
 NS matter is dense, cold, and highly iso-spin asymmetric.
 It is conjectured that high densities in the core of NSs can lead to the appearance of new degrees of freedom like hyperons or even result in a phase transition from hadrons to deconfined-quarks~\cite{baym2018, Shirke2023a}.

 In recent years, compact objects have been established as laboratories for studying DM (see~\cite{Baryakhtar2022, Bramante2024} for reviews).
 DM makes up $\sim25\%$ of our universe and is five times more abundant than ordinary visible matter.
 DM virializes on galactic scales and interacts with ordinary matter (OM) predominantly via gravity.
 On smaller scales, DM is known to gravitationally accumulate within condensed bodies like stars and planets~\cite{PressSpergel1985, KraussSrednickiWilczek1986, Gould1987, Gould1988}, although the amount of DM accumulated is only a fraction of the total mass of these objects.
 NS, being the most compact object after black holes (BH) and hence generating one of the strongest gravitational fields known, is thus expected to be the best candidate for such admixture of DM having larger fractions of DM by mass.
-A popular mechanism leading to this is the accretion of DM undergoing inelastic collisions with OM within NS, leading to the formation of DM core/halo~\cite{Bramante2024}.
-Recently, simulations have been conducted to explore the effect of such DM admixture on the evolution of NSs in binary systems~\cite{Emma2022, Hannes2023}.
+A popular mechanism leading to this is the accretion of DM undergoing inelastic collisions with OM within NS, leading to the formation of DM core/halo~\cite{Bramante2024}.The effects of DM core/halo on NS observables have been studied in great detail in the past few years for both Bosonic and Fermionic DM models~\cite{Tolos2015, Rezaei2017, Deliyergiyev2019, ellis2018, Nelson2019, Bhat2020, Das2020, Ivanytskyi2020, DiGiovanni2020, Kain2021, Sen2021, Das2021inspiral, Karkevandi2022, HCDas2022, ADas2022, Dengler2022, Leung2022, Lourenco2022, Miao2022, Collier2022, Dutra2022, Rutherford2023, Hippert2023, Giangrandi2023, Diedrichs2023, Routaray2023, Jockel2024, Mariani2024, Giangrandi2024, Thakur2024, Shakeri2024, Karkevandi2024, Liu2024}.
+Recently, simulations have been conducted to explore the effect of such DM admixture on the evolution of NSs in binary systems~\cite{Emma2022, Bauswein2023, Hannes2023}.
 However, such a mechanism cannot lead to substantial DM fractions~\cite{ellis2018}.
 This is because, DM, if it interacts with other standard model (SM) particles, interacts very feebly and has not been detected so far.
 The results from DAMA/LIBRA~\cite{bernabei2008DAMA/LIBRAdetection} is the only hint towards a positive detection but is still a matter of debate.
 Recently, another possibility of neutrons decaying to DM has caught attention~\cite{motta2018a, motta2018b, Husain2022a, Shirke2023b} as it could lead to a large DM fraction~\cite{Shirke2023b, GardnerZakeri2023} in NSs and as well resolve a long-standing discrepancy in particle physics relating to the neutron lifetime~\cite{FornalGrinstein2018prl} called the neutron decay anomaly which is explained below.